radiant64/mintpl/README.md

   - `has_prop`
     Returns `#t` if the property named by the argument string exists, or `#f` if it doesn't.
-  - `escape`
+  - `\\`
+    Escape generator.
 Outputs its string argument with all spaces escaped by backslash.
   - `macro`
     Syntax: `[macro>NAME PARAMLIST BODY]`
     Defines a parameterized macro identified by `NAME`. `PARAMLIST` is a